-Sapiens Plurum’s latest literary challenge is to personalize the consequences of climate change so readers feel as well as know them.
+Sapiens Plurum’s latest literary challenge was to personalize the consequences of climate change so readers feel as well as know them.
 But stories must offer hope, at least a possibility, for without hope people rarely act.
 180 authors strove to inspire scientists and states-persons around the world to live up to the promise of the Paris Climate Change Agreement.
-Stories that promote the Sapiens Plurum mission will receive higher rankings than others.
-This does not mean that stories should be saccharine, naive or pollyanna-ish, but they should be heroic, even if the hero or heroine has feet of clay.

 All 3 winners will have their stories published at our website.
 In addition, they will win: